Your knife is constructed of the most durable possible materials and will give a lifetime of service as long as you follow a few simple practices.

 Use food safe practices by washing the knife before and after storage in the leather sheath.

-Keep them sharp!
-For details on sharpening knives please read How to Sharpen Knives.
+For even more details and a step by step guide on sharpening knives please read and watch How to Sharpen Knives.

 Your knife may be returned at anytime for a "full tune-up" (re-polishing and re-sharpening) free of charge.